aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/datalabels/read-axis-labels-after-calculating-the-chart/_index.md

 ## **Possible Usage Scenarios**

 You can read axis labels of your chart after calculating its values using the [**Chart.calculate()**](https://reference.aspose.com/cells/javascript-cpp/chart/#calculate--) method.
-Please use the [**Axis.axisTexts**](https://reference.aspose.com/cells/javascript-cpp/axis/#axisTexts--) property for this purpose that will return the list of axis labels.
+Please use the [**Axis.axisTexts**](https://reference.aspose.com/cells/javascript-cpp/axis/#axisTexts--) property for this purpose, which will return the list of axis labels.

 ## **Read Axis Labels after Calculating the Chart**